Beam model of Doppler backscattering: Localisation

 and the \emph{beam} piece

 They are named as such because the former can be determined with ray tracing alone, while the latter requires beam tracing.
 The \emph{ray} piece requires one to use the appropriate dispersion relation, equation (\ref{eq:H_and_e_definition}), to calculate the group velocity.
+We now briefly discuss the physical interpretations of these two pieces.
+It seems that the ray piece appears loosely related to scattering efficiency.
+The beam piece is more complicated.
+The beam area is proportional to $\det \left[\textrm{Im} \left( \bm{\Psi}_{w} \right) \right] $; hence, that part decreases as the beam expands.
+However, the interpretation of $\left| \det \left[ \bm{M}_{w} \right] \right|$ is less straightforward.
+For a circular beam in vacuum, it turns out that the overall beam piece also decreases as the beam expands.

-We now apply our model to our MAST test case.
-In Figure \ref{fig:localisation_MAST_ray_beam}, we show the localisation due to the ray and beam pieces.
-We see that there is some localisation to the cut-off due to the ray piece.
-Since the localisation associated with the ray and beam pieces is complicated, we use the following method to determine the localisation length.
-First, integrate the localisation with respect to arc length along the central ray, from the point the beam enters the plasma until the point it leaves.
-Second, choose two points along the ray, integrate localisation with respect to arc length $l$ from the first point to the second, and make sure that this result is $80\%$ that of the first integral.
+We now apply our model to our MAST test scenario.
+In Figure \ref{fig:localisation_MAST_ray_beam}, we show the localisation due to the \emph{ray} and \emph{beam} pieces.
+We see that there is some localisation to the cut-off due to the \emph{ray} piece.
+Here, we define the cut-off to be where $K$ is minimum.
+Since the localisation associated with the \emph{ray} and \emph{beam} pieces is complicated, we use the following method to determine the localisation length.
+First, we integrate the localisation with respect to arc length along the central ray, from the point the beam enters the plasma until the point it leaves.
+Secondly, we choose two points along the ray, integrate localisation with respect to arc length $l$ from the first point to the second, and make sure that this result is $80\%$ that of the first integral.
 These two points show the start and end of the region where most of the signal is coming from.
 In this work, we choose the first and second points such that the value of the localisation piece is the same at these two points.
-Third, take the localisation length to be half of the arc length between the first and second points.
-The localisation length associated with the combined beam and ray pieces calculated by this method is $19\textrm{cm}$, which is large, indicating that there are probably other mechanisms of localisation.
+Thirdly, we take the localisation length to be half of the arc length between the first and second points.
+The localisation length associated with the combined \emph{beam} and \emph{ray} pieces calculated by this method is $19\textrm{cm}$, which is large, indicating that, in experiments, there are probably other mechanisms of localisation.